 Practical Note: It's hard to get a table on summer evenings without booking.
 Call ahead.
 And arrange a taxi for the way back—it's a long walk in the dark.

-Yes, it's expensive.
+Yes, Christ Church (St Aldate's, OX1 1DP) is expensive (£16 adults, £8 children).
 Yes, it's crowded.
 Yes, it's still worth seeing.

 Christ Church is the largest college in Oxford.
 Founded by Cardinal Wolsey, re-founded by Henry VIII.
 The Great Hall inspired the Hogwarts dining hall.
 The cathedral is the smallest in England.
 Lewis Carroll lived and worked here.